raphaelmourad/TADreg/README.md

 hic<-importC("HI-C-hrpL-KB_29000_iced.matrix","HI-C-hrpL-KB_29000_abs.bed")

 # From any other tools
-You can convert most Hi-C format to Juicer format with hicConvertFormat from HiC explorer.
+You can convert most Hi-C formats to Juicer format with hicConvertFormat from HiC explorer.

 https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html